The replication of equivalence studies: Methods

 \subsection{Necessary conditions for replication success}

-In superiority studies, the necessary replication success condition on the study-specific $p$-values with the two-trials rule is $\pmax < \alpha$ (which is also a sufficient condition) while it is $\pmax < \gamma_c$ (which is not sufficient) with the sceptical $p$-value.
-The derivation of necessary bounds \hlbb{is} more involved for equivalence studies.
+In superiority studies, the necessary replication success condition on the study-specific $p$-values is $\pmax < \alpha$ with the two-trials rule (which is also a sufficient condition) and $\pmax < \gamma_c$ (which is not sufficient) with the sceptical $p$-value.
+The derivation of necessary bounds is more involved for equivalence studies.
 We will use the same procedure for both methods.

-First, the conditions $\pmax < \alpha$ and $\pSmax < \alpha$, respectively, are rewritten as success intervals for $z_r^{+}$, which depend on $z_o^{+}$, $f_o$ and $c$. \hlbb{We will then use the fact that success is impossible if $z_o^{+}$ is smaller than a certain value.} This particular value of $z_o^{+}$ is transformed into a $p$-value $p_o^{+}$ which defines the largest value of $p_o^{+}$ for which replication success is possible.
+First, the conditions $\pmax < \alpha$ and $\pSmax < \alpha$, respectively, are rewritten as success intervals for $z_r^{+}$, which depend on $z_o^{+}$, $f_o$ and $c$.
+We will then show that success is impossible if $z_o^{+}$ is larger than a certain value.
+This particular value of $z_o^{+}$ is transformed into a $p$-value $p_o^{+}$ which defines the largest value of $p_o^{+}$ for which replication success is possible.
 The same procedure is then applied to obtain the necessary condition on $p_r^{+}$.
 The details are provided in what follows.

-\paragraph{Two-trials rule} The condition $\prmax < \alpha$ can be rewritten as a success region for $z_r^{+}$ \hl{conditional on the original study result}:
+\paragraph{Two-trials rule} The condition $\prmax < \alpha$ can be rewritten as a success region for $z_r^{+}$ conditional on the original study result:

 see Appendix~\ref{sec:zr} for details.
 However, if $z_o^{+} > z_\alpha(f_o - 1)/\sqrt{c}$, Equation \eqref{eq:succRegion_zrPlus} cannot be fulfilled as the lower bound for $z_r^{+}$ is larger than the upper one.
 Combining this with the condition $z_o^{+} < - z_\alpha$, the necessary condition on $z_o^{+}$ for replication success is